panday1995/Data-Envelopment-Analysis/README.md

 Please consider cite the following articles if the codes is helpful:

+- Y. Choi, H. Wang, F. Yang, H. Lee.
+Sustainable Governance of the Korean Freight Transportation Industry from an Environmental Perspective.
+Sustainability 2021, 13 (11), 6429
+- F. Yang*, Y. Choi, H. Lee.
+Life-cycle data envelopment analysis to measure efficiency and cost-effectiveness of environmental regulation in China’s transport sector.
+Ecological   Indicators 2021, 126, 107717.
-Choi Y, Yang F, Lee H. On the Unbalanced Atmospheric Environmental Performance of Major Cities in China.
+- Choi Y, Yang F, Lee H. On the Unbalanced Atmospheric Environmental Performance of Major Cities in China.
 Sustainability.
 2020; 12(13):5391. https://doi.org/10.3390/su12135391